puristajs/purista/website/src/handbook/4_testing.md

 PURISTA comes with some simple mocks, which should developers help to write tests fast and simple.

-Currently there are mocks available for:
+Currently, there are mocks available for:

 - Eventbridge
 - Logger